Home › Bulk QR Generator › QR Codes for Restaurants

 url,label https://menu.yoursite.com/order?table=1,Table 1 https://menu.yoursite.com/order?table=2,Table 2 https://menu.yoursite.com/order?table=3,Table 3 https://menu.yoursite.com/order?table=bar,Bar Seating https://menu.yoursite.com/order?table=patio1,Patio Table 1

-Beyond Table Menus — Other QR Code Uses for Restaurants
+Beyond Table Menus — Other Restaurant QR Uses

 WiFi Sign QR Codes

-A QR code on each table or at the entrance can connect guests to your WiFi automatically — no need to read out a password.
+A QR code at the entrance connects guests to your WiFi automatically — no password to recite.
 Use the WiFi QR type.
-In the batch generator, your CSV encodes the SSID, password, and security type in each row.
-If all tables share the same network, one code is enough; if you have separate staff and guest networks, you can generate both in a single batch.
+Encode the SSID, password, and security type.
+If all tables share the same network, one code is enough.
+For separate staff and guest networks, generate both in a single batch.

 wifi_string,label WIFI:T:WPA;S:GuestNet;P:Welcome2026;;,Guest WiFi WIFI:T:WPA;S:StaffNet;P:StaffOnly;;,Staff WiFi